-Verhofstadt in UK for Brexit talks
+Verhofstadt wants 100% rights guarantee

 - 'Hard facts' for both Brexit sides - May

-Mr Verhofstadt is meeting Brexit Secretary David Davis in 9 Downing Street, before moving to 10 Downing Street for meetings with Cabinet Office minister David Lidington and Home Secretary Amber Rudd.
+Mr Verhofstadt met Brexit Secretary David Davis in 9 Downing Street, before moving to 10 Downing Street for meetings with Cabinet Office minister David Lidington and Home Secretary Amber Rudd.

-Prime Minister Theresa May is expected to "drop in" on the David Lidington meeting, Downing Street said.

-Mr Verhofstadt, who last week called on Mrs May to come up with "credible proposals" for Brexit after her Mansion House speech on Friday, is to be briefed about plans for citizens' rights, and the Northern Ireland border.
+The former Belgian prime minister, who last week called on Mrs May to come up with "credible proposals" for Brexit after her Mansion House speech on Friday, was briefed about plans for citizens' rights, and the Northern Ireland border.

 The European Parliament will finalise its latest draft proposal on the framework of the future relationship between the European Union and the UK on Wednesday, ahead of a vote next week in Strasbourg, where the Parliament meets when it is not in Brussels.

+Mr Davis told MPs that the UK had among the highest standards in Europe when it came to financial and environmental regulation.

+Appearing before the Commons European Scrutiny Committee, he said should Parliament take the "ridiculous decision" to undercut European standards at some point in the future, it would do so in the knowledge there would be a "price" to be paid in terms of market access or tariffs.

-It comes as Irish Prime Minister Leo Varadkar poured cold water on a suggestion by Theresa May that the customs arrangements on the US-Canada border could provide a model for the Irish border after Brexit.
+Meanwhile, Irish Prime Minister Leo Varadkar has poured cold water on a suggestion by Theresa May that the customs arrangements on the US-Canada border could provide a model for the Irish border after Brexit.

 "I visited it back in August, and I saw a hard border with physical infrastructure with customs posts, people in uniforms with arms and dogs and that is definitely not a solution that is one that we can possibly entertain," said Mr Varadkar.